Automation for Web Development: Streamline Your Workflow

 Generate consistent pages from YAML front-matter and Nunjucks includes.
 Turn mistakes into impossibilities:

-• Front-matter validators: CI script that checks required keys (title, description, image, altText, canonicalUrl).
+• Front-matter validators: CI script checks required keys (title, description, image, altText, canonicalUrl).

 • Auto-TOC: Build a sidebar from H2/H3 anchors.